wh-alice/mig_visualstudio/vs/test/how-to--add-context-parameters-to-a-load-test-run-setting.md

 ---
-title: "How to: Add Context Parameters to a Load Test Run Setting" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-tfs-dev14"
+title: "How to: Add Context Parameters to a Load Test Run Setting | testtitle" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-tfs-dev14"